20tab/talos/README.md

 `"--digitalocean-database-cluster-node-size=db-s-1vcpu-2gb`

 #### Monitoring
-For enable monitoring the following arguments are needed:
+For enabling monitoring the following arguments are needed:

 `--use-monitoring`<br/>